Callaway files motion to move Small lawsuit to federal court

 Small’s lawsuit accuses Callaway and five unnamed others of slander and civil conspiracy for comments Callaway made about the Smalls and Frazier.

-In his motion papers, Callaway argues that the question of whether he slandered the Smalls is a question under federal law and thus should be decided in a federal court, according to the press release.
+In his motion papers, Callaway argues whether he slandered the Smalls is a question under federal law and thus should be decided in a federal court, according to a news release.

+The case status is listed as “closed” and disposition as “transferred to another court” on New Jersey Courts’ eCourts Public Access System.

 Twitter @MichelleBPost